 TIG Pulsed Welding

-For out-of-position welding, pulsing may prevent weld metal sagging or drop through.
+For out-of-position welding, pulsing may prevent weld metal from sagging or dropping through.
 In addition, pulsing allows thin metals to be welded with less distortion.

 High speed pulsing also can lead to faster travel speeds.
 You can cut your welding time in half by switching from a conventional power source to inverter TIG that supports pulsed GTAW.